IRI-UW-Bioinformatics/flu-ngs/README.md

 ```

 - **`"errors"`** controls error handling.
 If `"errors": "warn"` is used, the
-pipeline will issue warnings if something goes wrong, but attempt to carry on.
+workflow will issue warnings if something goes wrong, but attempt to carry on.
-If `"raise"` is used, then errors will stop the pipeline.
+If `"raise"` is used, then errors will stop the workflow.
 - **`"order"`** controls whether IRMA will conduct a primary analysis (`["primary"]`), a secondary
 analysis (`["secondary"]`), or both (`["primary", "secondary"]`).
 See the IRMA documentation for the distinction between
 [primary and secondary data](https://wonder.cdc.gov/amd/flu/irma/primary.html)